MicrosoftDocs/MIMDocs/MIMDocs/reference/rcd-configuration-xml-reference.md

 </xsd:element>
 ```

-Every Property has two required attributes:
+Every Property has the following two required attributes:

-1. **Name**: This string-type attribute is the unique name of the Property.
+- **Name**: This string-type attribute is the unique name of the Property.
 Different controls have different properties.
 There are some common properties that can be used by all controls.
 For more information about what names are available for a given control, see the Common properties and Individual controls sections of this document.

-2. **Value**: This is the value of the Property.
+- **Value**: This is the value of the Property.
 The data type of the value dependents on which property it is assigned to.
 See the following section for the allowed value format for specific properties.

 #### Bind Property with data source content